Quick answer

 Key Benefits of APS:

-- Allows the surviving spouse to maintain the tax-free status of the ISA.
+- Allows the surviving spouse to maintain the outside the scope of IHT status of the ISA.

 - Provides an opportunity to boost the surviving spouse’s own ISA savings.